Monday, 2 September 2019

 For the record, actors are Lee J Cobb, Susan Clark, Tisha Sterling, Don Stroud and - get this for weird - King's Row's Betty Field as the psycho's mother.

 Lalo Schifrin's score - piano, vibes, percussion - is very much of the moment.
 Some nice location shooting at least.
+Bruce Surtees was sitting backwards with a hand held Arriflex filming the bike chase, in freezing and slippery conditions.
 Alexander Golitzen is credited as a production designer.

 What's the 'bluff' of the title anyway?